0xthem7/Quotes/Quotes.md

 - Love For All, Hatred For None. – Khalifatul Masih III
 - Change the world by being yourself. – Amy Poehler
 - Every moment is a fresh beginning. – T.S Eliot
+- Never regret anything that made you smile. – Mark Twain